Menu

 Lesson Structure

 • Maths Mash Up (approx 20 minutes) – a short session which provides regular opportunities to revisit concepts and to make connections between different aspects of maths.
 The session can involve: mental calculation strategies and discussion (in the style of Number Talks); recapping and revisiting previous learning; pre-teaching; reasoning and problem solving activities.
 A key focus here is the use of mathematical language to reason and explain.
 Some of this work may be recorded in books.
+From Reception to Year 2, children follow the Mastering Number programme in place of Maths Mash Up, which develops a strong sense of number with fluency and flexibility.

 • Main lesson